thaerkh/vim-workspace/README.md

 If you open Vim with file arguments and a workspace session already exists, you'll be prompted to whether or not you'd like to load it.

-You can use the following setting if you wish change the default session name:
+The following default can be configured if you wish to change the session name:
 ```
 let g:workspace_session_name = 'Session.vim'
 ```